Abzokhattab/2d-Rescue-game-/README.md

+(This project won one of the best five projects out of 70 in terms of the functionality and user interface)

 Simulation Game Rules :

 The game consists of a main simulation 10x10 grid where the whole map is taking place.